realityexpander/derivedStateOf_vs_Remember/README.md

 # Sample Code
 - There are 2 examples in the sample code.
 - The first shows the common use-case using a LazyColumn.
-- The second shows that for non-lazyList use-cases, there is no difference between `remember` and `derivedStateOf`.
+- The second shows that Except for lazy-lists and "bursty" (rapidly changing) values, there seems to be no need
+  //    to use `derivedStateOf`.

 [Click for Sample Code](app/src/main/java/com/realityexpander/derivedstateof_vs_remember/MainActivity.kt)